oracle/truffleruby/doc/user/reporting-performance-problems.md

 why, or ask us to help you do so.
 If you don't run with this flag Truffle will try to work around errors and you will not see that there is a problem.

-## How to write a performance benchmark
+## How to Write a Performance Benchmark

 We recommend that you use [`benchmark-ips`](https://github.com/evanphx/benchmark-ips), by Evan Phoenix, to